USA and the UK

-The form which the spouse or child needs to complete and submit is Form DS-260, Immigrant Visa Electronic Application.
+The spouse or child will need to complete and submit Form DS-260 (Immigrant Visa Electronic Application).
 They will need to apply for the visa through a US embassy or consulate in their home country.

 The spouse or child will need to provide background information about themselves, as well as an explanation of their reasons for wanting to move to the U.S.

 The specific documents which need to be provided will be particular to each individual case.
 However, in all F2A visa applications, the following documents which need to be included are: